-

 Hugelkultur: Irrigating with old wood

+Hugelkultur is a joy forever.
 Hugelkultur is a German word (pronounced hoogle culture: it should have some umlauts over the first ‘u’ but I have no idea how to do that) which translates as hill culture.
 It is a process of building raised beds with a core of old wood.
 The benefits are that as the wood decomposes it not only releases nutrients into the soil, but it holds water like a sponge.
 Rain water is collected inside the bed, then as the warmer weather sets in and heat dries out the outer shell, it will wick that moisture back out.
 Presto!
 Irrigation in the dry season.
 As the wood decomposes it creates air holes into which deeper roots may penetrate and absorb nutrients that aren’t being washed into the ground water.
 Also, growing on a tall hugelkultur bed makes harvesting easier because vegetables are often located higher off the ground.
 The process was popularized by Sepp Holzer, although he didn’t actually call it that.

 Hugelkultur may be started flat on the ground, by hand or by machine, dug into the ground, stacked very tall or short, or even level to the ground.
 The best way to build a bed is to place it on contour where rainwater will collect, preferably facing North and South so that both sides receive equal sun.